"I teach, but I'm a student first."

 I'm a mother of twins, so every minute I get to practice t is a gift.
 The dedicated time to work on my relationship with myself has a profound impact on how I show up for my kids - how I parent.
 Practice has also helped me get re-acquainted with my body and accept how it has changed after a twin pregnancy and natural birth.

 I teach what I have learned through my own direct experience in practice, what my teachers have taught me and my additional personal study.
-I am grateful for the privilege to travel to Mysore, India each year to study with my primary teacher, R. Sharath Jois.
-My teaching is also heavily influenced by Paul Dallaghan and Richard Freeman.
+I am grateful for the privilege to have travelled to Mysore, India several times to study with R. Sharath Jois and connect with the global Ashtanga community.
+My teaching is primarily influenced by my mentor Paul Dallaghan and teachers Richard Freeman and Mary Taylor.

 I teach, but I am a student first.